knikos/cnr-sandbox/examples/k8s/README.md

-# Kubernetes deployment of an avalanche network runner
+# Kubernetes deployment of an camino network runner

 ## Scope
-The avalanche network runner can operate in
+The camino network runner can operate in
 * local
 * kubernetes